 - You will receive detailed information on how to request transcripts and how to schedule a mandatory meeting with your counselor in August.
-We will start sending transcripts on September 3, 2019.
+We will start sending transcripts end of August senior year.

 6. If needed, request a teacher letter of recommendation.